Ordering a deed poll is a fast and easy way to legally change your name.

 Typically, that’s after a marriage or a divorce.

-If you’ve lost your marriage certificate, or you want to change your name to something other than your partner’s last name, you may need a deed poll.
+If you’ve lost your marriage certificate, or you want to change your name to something other than your partner’s last name, you will need a deed poll.

 Now, if you’re getting divorced, and you want to switch back to your maiden name, you may also not need a deed poll, assuming the following are true.